jclark/satpulse/README.md

-The gps4ptp project provides software that allows a GPS receiver to be used as a source of time for the Precision Time Protocol (PTP).
+The SatPulse project provides software that allows a GPS receiver to be used as a source of time for the Precision Time Protocol (PTP).
 The goal is to make it easy and inexpensive to run a PTP grandmaster, which can provide a high-precision source of time for a network.
 This project does not provide an implementation of PTP.
 Instead it is designed to work with the ptp4l program from the LinuxPTP project.

 It is written in the Go programming language.
 It works only on Linux, since only Linux provides the necessary APIs.